Agoric/ERTP/core/zoe/docs/SWAPS.md

 ```

 Then escrows her offer with the zoeInstance and gets an escrowReceipt
-and a claimWinnings ERTP payment from which she can get her winnings:
+and a claimPayoff ERTP payment from which she can get her winnings:

 ```js
 const aliceOfferDesc = harden([